pjn51/brainweb-2/Work/Topics/Seattle 2+U office.md

 ---
 [[Indeed]] has an office in downtown Seattle.
 Reception hours are 8am - 5pm, but I can get in with a badge 24/7.
 They provide parking validation as well.

 Breakfast is served on floor 37 from 8am - 10:30am.
 Lunch is served from 11:30am - 1:30pm.
-There are also food trucks sometimes. ^3-4
+There are also food trucks outside sometimes. ^3-4

-If I want to work at the office, I have to reserve a desk.
-Since I'm remote, I can reserve a spot on floor 33 (there are also plenty of places to work without a reservation). ^5
+If I want to work at the office, I have to reserve a desk, but there are plenty of places to work without a reservation, and it's usually pretty relaxed. ^5

 Visitors are allowed but must register via the Envoy app. ^2